bryanbellsmith/aws-deploy/README.md

 TF_VAR_home_ip="<your IP address>"

-You must also put your AWS credentials file in the file system above the aws-deploy project folder (so it is excluded from github)
+You must put your AWS credentials file in the file system above the aws-deploy project folder (so it is excluded from github)

+You must put your SSH key .pem file in the file system above the aws-deploy project folder (so it is excluded from github)